 Famed British human rights activist Martin Ennals leads HURIDOCS’s founding assembly in Strasbourg, France.
-Close to 80 activists convene from every region of the globe.
+More than 70 activists convene from every region of the globe.
 Ennals tells the assembly:

 “The rapid increase of interest in human rights coincides with the rapid development of information technology.
 Unless a common and universal system of communication is evolved, valuable information will be wasted, existing international machinery will not function, and implementation will not be monitored.”—Martin Ennals, HURIDOCS Founding President (1927-1991)